sageil/install-kubernetes/README.md

 ## Steps

-1. Prepare servers

-  Execute `prepare.sh` on all servers
+1. Prepare servers by executing `sudo ./prepare.sh` on all servers

-2. Configure Control Plane Nodes (master nodes)
+2. Configure Control Plane Nodes (master nodes) by executing `sudo ./control-plane-servers.sh` on all control planes

-  Execute `control-plane-servers.sh` using `sudo ./control-plane-servers.sh`